-Produced in a limited edition of 20 numbered pieces, the Première Flying Tourbillon watch in 18K white gold is set with 101 baguette-cut diamonds for a total of 5.7 carats, and 127 brilliant-cut diamonds for a total of 2 carats.
+Produced in a limited edition of 20 numbered pieces, the Première Flying Tourbillon watch in 18K white gold is set with 101 baguette-cut diamonds for a total of approximately 5.7 carats, and 127 brilliant-cut diamonds for a total of approximately 2 carats.

-Each piece requires 23 hours' setting work and over one hundred hours' assembly work.
+Each piece requires 23 hours' setting work.

 This watchmaking creation is one of the new models to be presented at Baselworld in 2012.